Getty Images

 6 steps for when remote desktop credentials are not working

-For example, administrators may find that the remote machine refuses the Remote Desktop Protocol (RDP) connection.
+For example, administrators might find that the remote machine refuses the Remote Desktop Protocol (RDP) connection.
 Fortunately, troubleshooting the problem is usually a straightforward process.
+In many cases, the issue is not the RDP session itself, but something tied to saved credentials, account permissions or the machine being targeted.

 1. Make sure the credentials are correct

-The first step in troubleshooting the problem should always be to make sure that the correct credentials are in place.
-This includes making sure that the credentials are entered in the correct format and have the correct capitalization, as well as any other considerations.
-One of the more common mistakes is to accidentally omit the domain name from the credential set.
+The first step is to make sure the credentials are actually correct and entered in the right format.
+One of the more common mistakes is leaving the domain name out of the credential set.

 Consider an IT professional logging in with an administrator account for the example domain PoseyLab.
 If the IT pro types Administrator instead of PoseyLab\Administrator, then the client would attempt to log in using the endpoint's local administrator account rather than the domain administrator account.
 Odds are that the local administrator account lacks the permissions to log on to the machine remotely.
 Even if the required permissions do exist, the local administrator account probably does not have the same password as the domain administrator account, so the logon won't be successful.